Employee time tracking: the complete guide to monitoring employees in the workplace

 For example, when an employer notices that the team is constantly missing deadlines without any obvious reason and can't find the answer through employee performance reviews.
 Or the staff feels annoyed to write weekly reports, so employee time tracking is a way to automate the process and save the team's time.

-Either way, here are the three most common reasons why companies - large and small - introduce employee monitoring in the workplace.
+Either way, here are the three most common reasons why managers of companies – large and small – use time tracking for business and monitor employees in the workplace.

 Employee monitoring boost productivity and motivation